-1. Employee's Name 2.
-Patient's Name (if different from employee) 3.
-Does the patient's condition qualify under please check the applicable category. r any of the categories described on page 4?
-If so, (1)(2)(3)(4) None of the above 4.
-Describe the medical facts which suppas to how the medical facts meet the crit CONSIDERED DOCTOR MUST FILL THIS 5.
-Could the patient wait until summer or va cation to have his procedure? commenced, and the probable duration of the the patient's present incapacity if different): 1 Incapacity, for purposes of a Sick Bank paid leave other regular daily activities due to the serious he e request, is defined to mean inability to work or perform ealth condition, required treatment or recovery.
+5. Could the patient wait until summer or vacation to have his procedure?

+CONSIDERED DOCTOR MUST FILL THIS OUT COMPLETELY):

+6. State the approximate date the condition commenced, and the probable duration of the condition (and also the probable duration of the patient's present incapacity1 if different):

+Incapacity, for purposes of a Sick Bank paid leave request, is defined to mean inability to work or perform other regular daily activities due to the serious health condition, required treatment or recovery.

+Page 1 of 4

 7. a.
-If additional treatments will be required for the condition, provide information regarding the type of treatment and any possible subsequent side affects. b.
-If the patient will be absent from work because of treatment on an intermittent basis, also provide an estimate of the probable number of and interval between such treatments, actualor estimated dates of treatment if known, and period required for recovery if any: 8.
-Please describe your job and the type of work you are required to do. a.
+If additional treatments will be required for the condition, provide information regarding the type of treatment and any possible subsequent side affects.

+b.
+If the patient will be absent from work because of treatment on an intermittent basis, also provide an estimate of the probable number of and interval between such treatments, actualor estimated dates of treatment if known, and period required for recovery if any:

+8. Please describe your job and the type of work you are required to do.

+a.
 If medical leave is required for the employee's absence from work because of the employee's own condition, is the employee unable to perform work of any kind?
 Must list below what the applicant cannot do.
-Yes or no answers not accepted. b.
-If able to perform some work , is the employee unable to perform any one or more of the essential functions of the employee's job (the employee should supply you with information about the essential functions (see #8 above))?
-If yes, please list the essential functions the employee is unable to perform: Please use the checklist below to indicate the functions that the employee can do.
-Sit at a desk Supervise children Lift amounts under 5 lbs Lift amounts over 10 lbs Bend comfortably Raise arms c.
+Yes or no answers not accepted.

+b.
+If able to perform some work, is the employee unable to perform any one or more of the essential functions of the employee's job (the employee should supply you with information about the essential functions (see #8 above))?
+If yes, please list the essential functions the employee is unable to perform:

+Please use the checklist below to indicate the functions that the employee can do.

+Sit at a desk Able to stand for (any/some) time.
+Walk for short amounts of time.
+Bend comfortably Supervise children Lift amounts under 5 lbs.
+Lift amounts over 10 lbs.
+Raise arms c.
 If neither a. nor b. applies, is it necessary for the employee to be absent from work for treatment?

-Page 2 of 4 d.
-Do the medications prescribed to the patient keep them from performing their duties? . a.
-If leave is required to care for a family member of the require assistance for basic medical or personal needs of employee with a serious health condition, does the patient r safety? b.
-If the patient will need care only intermittently, please i ndicate the probable duration of this need: Signature of Health Care Provider Type of Practice Address Telephone Number Address City, State Telephone Number Date Date City, State To be completed by the employee needing family leave Date ve to care for a family member: riod during which care will be provided, including a schedule City, State To be completed by the employee needing family lead State the care you will provide and an estimate of the per Date ve to care for a family member: riod during which care will be provided, including a schedule
+Page 2 of 4

+d.
+Do the medications prescribed to the patient keep them from performing their duties?

+. a.
+If leave is required to care for a family member of the employee with a serious health condition, does the patient require assistance for basic medical or personal needs or safety?

+b.
+If the patient will need care only intermittently, please indicate the probable duration of this need:

+Signature of Health Care Provider Type of Practice

+Address Telephone Number

+City, State Date

+To be completed by the employee needing family leave to care for a family member:

+State the care you will provide and an estimate of the period during which care will be provided, including a schedule if leave is to be taken intermittently or if it will be necessary for you to work less than a full schedule:

+Emplovee Signature: Date: Bato

+Page 3 of 4